 Now and then life has a way of giving you a… well, reality check.
-I received mine last night in the form a simple enough question from one of my graduate students.
+I received mine one night in the form of a simple enough question from one of my graduate students.
 “What makes you so passionate about business?”

 But the question stayed with me.
 In fact, it was one of those boomerang questions.
 It teamed up with both a conversation I had last week about building relationships – see Keith Ferrazzi’s writings – and a blog post ‘5 Little-Known Factors Could Affect Your Personal Brand’ by Heather Husman that I had read earlier that day to hit me like a sledgehammer while I was waiting for the 9:51 train.
 Why was this?